qnxdev/qnxdev/README.md

 - 🔒 I'm a technology enthusiast and decentralizatioin advocate
 - 📚 I've more than 3 years of software development experience using React, NextJs, Typescript, Solidity & more
-- ✉️ How to reach me: Email/LinkedIn (username at pm dot me)
+- ✉️ How to reach me: Email/LinkedIn
 - ⚡ Not-so-fun fact: Windows 10 sends data to Microsoft [5000+ times per day](https://thehackernews.com/2016/02/microsoft-windows10-privacy.html), even when idle
 - ⚡ Fun fact: There is only 21 Million Bitcoins, world population is 8 Billion